MatanKronfeld1/geometric_agorithms/quadtree.md

 **Point-Location Query:**
 To identify the polygon containing a query point $q$ :
 - Start at the root of $T$
-- Traverse down the tree, iteratively moving to the child node whose quadrant contains 𝑞 (Note that this can be done in 𝑂(1))
+- Traverse down the tree, iteratively moving to the child node whose quadrant contains 𝑞 (Note that this can be done in 𝑂(1) time)
 - Terminate upon reaching a leaf.
 - Scan the leaf's conflict list to identify the specific polygon containing $q$ (And this takes also $𝑂(1)$ time).